redactyl/redactyl/README.md

 ## Audit logging

 Redactyl automatically maintains an audit log of all scans for compliance and reporting purposes.

+Audit logs are **redacted by default** (no raw match/secret values).
+To opt in to storing raw values, toggle `R` in the TUI and re-run scans.

 ### Log location